Minnesota health officials urge businesses to boost COVID-19 compliance

 States such as Arizona, Florida and Texas that initially saw these upticks in cases among healthy young adults last month are now seeing increases in hospitalizations among older and sicker adults.

-Minnesota is reporting a rate of eight new lab-confirmed cases of COVID-19 per day per 100,000 people — above its own target goal of five cases per 100,000 people.
+Minnesota is reporting a rate of 8 new lab-confirmed cases of COVID-19 per day per 100,000 people — above its own target goal of 5 cases per 100,000 people.

 States have responded to second waves of cases with new restrictions, including bar closures in Arizona and Texas.